Clive Wigram, 1st Baron Wigram: Court positions

 Wigram was made a Companion of the Order of the Bath 1918, a Knight Commander of the Order of the Bath in 1931 and a Knight Grand Cross of the Order of the Bath in 1933.
 He also became a Member of the Royal Victorian Order in 1903, a Commander of the Royal Victorian Order in 1915, a Knight Commander of the Royal Victorian Order 1928 and a Knight Grand Cross of the Royal Victorian Order in 1932 and made a Companion of the Order of the Star of India in 1911.
 He was sworn of the Privy Council in 1932 and in 1935 he was raised to the peerage as Baron Wigram, of Clewer in the County of Berkshire.
 He was further honoured in 1937 when he received the Royal Victorian Chain.
-He also received the Royal Household Long and Faithful Service Medal with 30 year service bar for His service to the Royal Family.

 Family

 Lord Wigram married Nora Mary, the daughter of Sir Neville Francis Fitzgerald Chamberlain, in 1912.
 She died in 1956.
 He survived her by four years until he died in 1960 aged 87.
 The couple had three children: